 Members of the Unit Peer Review Committee may evaluate Unit faculty at any academic rank.

-Members of the Peer Review Committee shall not participate in their own reviews or for any colleague (such as a spouse) where there is a personal conflict of interest.
+Members of the Peer Review Committee shall not participate in their own reviews or for any colleague where there is a personal conflict of interest as defined by University of Arkansas, Fayetteville Policies and Procedures 404.0.

 The committee as a whole shall have the opportunity to provide input into each peer evaluation before it is forwarded to the Unit Head/Chair.